mvdwetering/huesyncbox/README.md

 * Fix known issues
 * ~~Make repository HACS compatible~~
+* Add component to HACS default list (currently does not meet requirements)
 * Implement custom service to set all sync parameters at once?
 Could be usefull for automations
 * Add support for device actions
 * Add support for device conditions